Prowlarr/Indexers/CONTRIBUTING.md

 ## Indexer Sync Process

-Indexers are primarily synced from [Jackett](https://github.com/Jackett/Jackett) automatically via GitHub Actions that run 3 times daily (2 AM, 10 AM, 6 PM UTC).
+Indexers are primarily synced from [Jackett](https://github.com/Jackett/Jackett).
+There is an automated branch - `automated-indexer-sync` updated via GitHub Actions that run 3 times daily (2 AM, 10 AM, 6 PM UTC).
+However, this must be manually merged to `master`.

 ### Community Sync Options